weixy17/IKCG/ACROBAT/README.md

 - 7. Then you can train IKCG for the first iteration.
 - 8. By iteratively perform 6 and 7, you can get IKCG at different iterations.

+To generate dense SIFT features, go to ./DenseSIFTmap

 ## Training

 The following script is for training: